JayanathP/aps-postman-tutorials/DA4Inventor/instructions/task-3.md

     ![AppBundle Registered](../images/task3-appbundle_registered.png "AppBundle Registered")

-    `uploadParameters` shown in the response section of the preceding image contains the information required to upload the AppBundle to Forge.
+    `uploadParameters` shown in the response section of the preceding image contains the information required to upload the AppBundle to APS.
 This information is saved to a series of Postman Environment variables, so that it can be reused in the next step.

     ![formData](../images/task3-appbundle_form_data.png "formData")